hCaptcha/HCaptcha-ios-sdk/README.md

 ### Change the locale

-By default, `Locale.current` used, but this behavior can be changed by explicitly passing the `locale` parameter to `HCaptcha`:
+By default, `Locale.current` is used to automatically set the language for the SDK, but this behavior can be changed by explicitly passing the `locale` parameter to `HCaptcha`:

 ``` swift
 let hcaptcha = try?
 HCaptcha(